nsg21/userincr/README.md

 generates a title with a reminder on the format of step and mode control inputs.

-The box generates custom `spin` event every time it is changed by clicking on of the increment buttons.
+The box generates custom `step` event every time it is changed by clicking on of the increment buttons.

 The title of the increment buttons shows amount and type of